SECRETS OF GREAT BRITISH CASTLES: Season 2

 In the 20th century Leeds Castle was bought by Lady Baillie, who completely restored the fabric and structure of the castle.
 Lady Baillie lived longer at Leeds Castle than any other owner in history and made it one of the great houses of England.
 It became a center of lavish hospitality for leading politicians, ambassadors, international royalty and film stars.

-Episode 6: "Arundel Castle" airs Monday, May 29 at 10 p.m. - Dan Jones is in the heart of the English countryside at Arundel Castle.
+Episode 6: "Arundel Castle" repeats Monday, May 14 at 10 p.m. - Dan Jones is in the heart of the English countryside at Arundel Castle.
 Though it may appear tranquil today, for centuries this picture perfect castle had its share of turbulent times.

 Apart from the occasional reversion to the Crown, from 1138 to the present day Arundel Castle has been carried by female heiresses from the d'Albinis to the FitzAlans in the 13th century and then from the FitzAlans to the Howards in the 16th century.
 But the fate of the Earls of Arundel has been tumultuous to say the least.

 Jones meets a weapons expert who shows him how knights like Richard FitzAlan, third Earl of Arundel, would have fought in the 100 Year War with France and debunks the myth that swords were heavy and cumbersome to use.